simplefin/bank-access/README.md

 # Writing a Script #

+## Environment ##

+The scripts can expect to be called with the following environment variables:

+- `DATASTORE_URL` is a URL of a key-value store.
+Use this to ask for and save credentials and any state that ought to be maintained between invocations (such as cookies).
+The URL will scoped to a specific user, so you can use generic keys like `"account_id"` rather than `"user55/account_id"`.

+- `SCRIPTS_ROOT` will be the absolute path to `banka/` so that you can make use of any utility scripts inside `banka/util/`.

+## Good ideas ##

 How you write the script depends on what the bank provides.
 In order of preference, try the following when writing a script:

 1. OFX Server